hofstadter-io/studios-docs/content/getting-started/creating-an-app.md

 your application is running.

-Now create the initial users with:
+Now create the initial database with:

 ```sh
 hof db reset